 There is a risk that the proposed changes in the student visa regime impose substantial (and very real) costs on the education sector and the wider economy simply in order to deliver largely illusory reductions in migration statistics.

-Sarah Mulley, Associate Director for Migration and Communities
+Sarah Mulley, Associate Director for Migration, Integration and Communities (maternity leave)

 In the news

 Foreign student crackdown will cost the economy £2.4bn

 Visa changes would be disastrous for Oxford's economy say language schools

 British Chambers of Commerce urges Government to help companies hire staff

 Report criticises proposed changes to student visa system

 Times Higher Education Supplement - 22 Feb 2011

 Immigration targets will damage universities